 Accommodations for Disabilities:

 - Decide if support is needed.
-Talk with an academic coach to determine if your work at GSC may require requesting support services.
+Talk with an academic advisor to determine if your work at GSC may require requesting support services.

 - Apply for services.
 In anticipation of requesting any accommodations, complete and submit an "Application for Support Services" (below).